Solar toys and the application to sustainable architecture

 Sustainable architecture, sliding house, passive solar design, movement, rack and pinion, batteries, photovoltaic panels, electric motor, electric car, gears, eccentric, breadboard (electronics), oscillator, chain, heatsink, thermal mass, shading, Bluetooth connectivity, simple programming.

 Credit background image: http://www.therussellhouse.org/html/_images_4.html

 SOLAR GRASSHOPPER: SOLAR KIT TO ILLUSTRATE HOW SOLAR POWER WORKS TO SPIN AN ECCENTRIC (OFF-CENTERED WEIGHT).

 Description: The solar grasshopper illustrates how energy from the sun is harvested.
-An electric motor is powered by the sun’s energy and spins an off-centred little weight to provide vibration.
+An electric motor is powered by the sun’s energy and spins an off-centered little weight to provide vibration.
 The vibration provides the movement to the grasshopper.
 It is a great toy, or kit, to introduce Design and Visual Communication students to solar power and sustainable architecture.

 Keywords: Solar power, harvesting energy from the sun, eccentric, off-centered weight, electrical motor, vibration, solar panel, photovoltaic panel, movement, sustainable architecture, and design and visual communication.

 See more at https://fivehousepublishing.com/product-category/stem-education-project-based/ and on the YouTube channel.